aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/fit-all-worksheet-columns-on-single-pdf-page/_index.md

 {{% alert color="primary" %}}

-Sometimes you want to generate a PDF file that fits all a worksheet's columns onto one page.
+Sometimes you want to generate a PDF file that fits all of a worksheet's columns onto one page.
 The [**PdfSaveOptions.getAllColumnsInOnePagePerSheet()**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getAllColumnsInOnePagePerSheet--) property provides this feature in a very easy-to-use manner.
 Complex calculations such as the height and width of the output PDF are handled internally and are based on the data in the worksheet.

 {{% /alert %}}

 ## **Fit Worksheet Columns on Single PDF Page**

 [**PdfSaveOptions.getAllColumnsInOnePagePerSheet()**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getAllColumnsInOnePagePerSheet--) ensures that all columns in a worksheet are rendered to a single PDF page, although rows may expand to several pages depending on the data in the worksheet.

-The sample code below shows how to use [**PdfSaveOptions.getAllColumnsInOnePagePerSheet()**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getAllColumnsInOnePagePerSheet--) property to render a large worksheet of 100 columns.
+The sample code below shows how to use the [**PdfSaveOptions.getAllColumnsInOnePagePerSheet()**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getAllColumnsInOnePagePerSheet--) property to render a large worksheet of 100 columns.

 ```javascript
 const path = require("path");